cisagov/.github/.github/pull_request_template.md

 - [ ] This PR has an informative and human-readable title.
 - [ ] Changes are limited to a single goal - *eschew scope creep!*
 - [ ] *All* future TODOs are captured in issues, which are referenced in code comments.
 - [ ] All relevant type-of-change labels have been added.
 - [ ] I have read the [CONTRIBUTING](../blob/develop/CONTRIBUTING.md) document.
 - [ ] These code changes follow [cisagov code standards](https://github.com/cisagov/development-guide).
-- [ ] All relevant repo and/or project documentation has been updated
-      to reflect the changes in this PR.
+- [ ] All relevant repo and/or project documentation has been updated to reflect the changes in this PR.  <!-- markdownlint-disable-line MD013 -->
 - [ ] Tests have been added and/or modified to cover the changes in this PR.
 - [ ] All new and existing tests pass.